 - A higher dividend over time means a higher “yield on cost” for us.
 Let’s say you bought a SFH share for $100.
 That $1-per-share annual dividend would equal a 1% yield on your purchase.
 If the stock price and dividend both doubled, to $200 per share and $2, respectively, new investors would still be buying at a 1% yield.
 But you?
 You’d be earning 2% on your original $100 purchase.

 - A higher dividend over time fends off inflation.
 In most years, you experience inflation, which is when the worth of our currency slightly declines.
 So $1 worth of groceries, gas, etc. this year will generally buy you slightly less groceries, gas, etc. next year.
-High inflation over the past few years really drives home this point—according to the U.S. Bureau of Labor Statistics, in January 2025 you would need $1.88 to buy what $1 could have bought in January 2020, right before the COVID pandemic hit a fever pitch.
+High inflation over the past few years really drives home this point—according to the U.S. Bureau of Labor Statistics, in May 2026, you would have needed $1.99 to buy what $1 could have bought in January 2020, right before the COVID pandemic hit a fever pitch.
 So if you receive $1 in dividends every year in perpetuity, your dividend income will lose its value over time.
 But if that initial $1 dividend is raised enough every year, your income could keep pace with (or even outrun) inflation.

 - A higher dividend can be a sign of quality.
 Just like initiating a dividend says “we have so much money that you can have some,” a track record of raising dividends typically signals a company’s ability to continue growing its bottom line.